Dario-Maglio/Path_Integral_for_Harmonic_Oscillator/README.rst

 - ``Plots_and_fit``:

   All produced plots are stored in this folder.
-Here we can find fit of the continuum limit of the internal energy at fixed beta and energy gap at fixed beta.
+Here we can find the fit of the continuum limit of the internal energy and the energy gaps at fixed beta.

 - ``Tests``: